mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 server side as a RESTful endpoint used to access a existing Tango installation.

 **TangoJS WebComponents** is a collection of standalone widgets useful for rapid application development.
-The library offers counterparts of most popular widgets from the Taurus framework on desktops.
+The library offers counterparts of the most popular widgets from the Taurus framework on desktops.
 Each widget can represent one or more attributes or commands of a device, e.g. the *tangojs-line-edit* widget is an textbox which allows one to view and change the value of an attribute.
 The